01. History of Asbestos Use

 Gardner Denver moved for summary judgment to have the case dismissed, but was denied.
 Adler now has the opportunity to receive compensation for his wrongful asbestos exposure.

-Gardner Denver has not set up a trust fund to pay claimants, though the company continues to be named in claims.
+Gardner Denver has not set up an asbestos trust fund to pay claimants, though the company continues to be named in claims.
 Instead, successful claimants are compensated through the company’s own funds.